 What should we eat?

-Note: Certain medical conditions (such as diabetes) may require that you keep a journal of your nutritional intake.
+Note: Certain medical conditions (such as diabetes) or Thyroid conditions may require that you keep a journal of your nutritional intake.
 This may mean tracking calories, fat, sugar, fiber, etc.

 How do I keep it off?